- 20 min + chilling

 - 250g butter, room temperature

-- 1 large egg + 2 egg yolks, room temperature
+- 1 large egg + 2 large egg yolks, room temperature

 - 1 tsp Queen Organic Vanilla Bean Paste